leafsphp/docs/src/docs/auth/index.md

 Leaf Auth doesn't give you any structure for your database, with that, you can structure your database in any way you prefer.
 However, there are some things you should note:

 1. By default, Leaf Auth assumes that your database primary key is `id`.
 If you have a database where you are using another field, say `admin_id` as the primary key, you will need to tell Leaf the name of your primary key.
-You can do this using the `ID_KEY` config:
+You can do this using the `id.key` config:

     ```php:no-line-numbers
     auth()->config('id.key', 'admin_id');